-Performance outcomes Acceptable outcomes Complies Comments PO4 'High ecological significance wetlands' identified on the Environmental Significance Overlay Maps (OM-004a-o) and 'Waterways' on Environmental Significance - Waterway Overlay Maps (OM-004p-z) and are protected by: (a) maintaining adequate separation distances between waterways/wetlands and development; (b) maintaining and Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO4.1 A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p- z). ~ The proposed allotments have sufficient area to allow future development to comply. enhancing aquatic and terrestrial habitat including vegetated corridors to allow for native fauna (terrestrial and aquatic) movement; (c) maintaining waterway bank stability by minimising bank erosion and slumping; (d) maintaining water quality by providing buffers to allow filtering of sediments, Where within a 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.2 A minimum buffer of 200 metres is provided between development and the edge of a 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a Not applicable. nutrients and other pollutants; and (e) retaining and improving existing riparian vegetation and existing vegetation associated with a wetland.
+Performance outcomes Acceptable outcomes Complies Comments PO4 'High ecological significance wetlands' identified on the Environmental Significance Overlay Maps (OM-004a-o) and 'Waterways' on Environmental Significance - Waterway Overlay Maps (OM-004p-z) and are protected by: (a) maintaining adequate separation distances between waterways/wetlands and development; (b) maintaining and Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO4.1 A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p- z).
+Future development will comply. enhancing aquatic and terrestrial habitat including vegetated corridors to allow for native fauna (terrestrial and aquatic) movement; (c) maintaining waterway bank stability by minimising bank erosion and slumping; (d) maintaining water quality by providing buffers to allow filtering of sediments, Where within a 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.2 A minimum buffer of 200 metres is provided between development and the edge of a 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a Not applicable. nutrients and other pollutants; and (e) retaining and improving existing riparian vegetation and existing vegetation associated with a wetland.
 Note-A supporting Ecological Assessment Report is prepared in accordance with Planning Scheme Policy 2 - Ecological Assessment Reports.
 Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.3 No stormwater is discharged to a 'Waterway' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o).
-The proposed allotments have sufficient area to allow future development to comply.
+Future development will comply.

 Performance outcomes Acceptable outcomes Complies Comments Note- An alternative outcome is required to demonstrate that the ecological impacts of stormwater discharge to a 'Waterway' or 'High ecological significance wetland' are mitigated in accordance with PO3 through appropriate stormwater management / treatment (where possible).
 Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.4 No wastewater is discharged to a 'Waterway' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland' identified on the Environmental Significance Overlay Map (OM-004a-z).
-Note- A alternative outcome is required to demonstrate that the ecological impacts of wastewater discharge to a 'Waterway' or 'High ecological significance wetland' are mitigated in accordance with PO3 through appropriate wastewater management / The proposed allotments have sufficient area to allow future development to comply.
-For assessable developmen treatment (where possible).
-Wildlife Habitat PO5Development within a 'Wildlifehabitat' area identified on theEnvironmental SignificanceOverlay Maps (OM-004a-o):(a) protects and enhancesthe habitat ofEndangered, Vulnerableand Near Threatened(EVNT) species andlocal species ofsignificance;(b) incorporates siting anddesign measures to AO5 No acceptable outcome is provided n/a Not applicable.
+Note- A alternative outcome is required to demonstrate that the ecological impacts of wastewater discharge to a 'Waterway' or 'High ecological significance wetland' are mitigated in accordance with PO3 through appropriate wastewater management / Future development will comply.
+For assessable development treatment (where possible).
+Wildlife Habitat PO5 Development within a 'Wildlife habitat' area identified on the Environmental Significance Overlay Maps (OM-004a-o): (a) protects and enhances the habitat of Endangered, Vulnerable and Near Threatened (EVNT) species and local species of significance; (b) incorporates siting and design measures to Development within a 'Wildlife habitat' area identified on the matrix of the habitat' area identified on the matrix of the habitat of the habitat of Endangered, Vulnerable and Near Threatened (EVNT) species and local species of significance; (b) incorporates siting and design measures to Development within a 'Wildlife habitat' area identified on the matrix of the habitat' area identified on the matrix of the habitat of the habi AO5 No acceptable outcome is provided n/a Not applicable.